Best of Sri Lanka

 - Enjoy a morning and afternoon game drive in open vehicles at Yala National Park

 Full Day Itinerary: Yala, located in the southeastern corner of the island, has a varied terrain with flat plains alternating with rocky outcrops.
 The vegetation ranges from open parkland to dense jungle.
-Yala is the largest national park in Sri Lanka and is home to wild elephants, boar, and buffalo, as well as the elusive leopard, bear, deer, and crocodiles.
-Visitors can also see large flocks of migratory and indigenous birds.
-Help your driver and naturalist spot the game!
+Yala is home to wild elephants, boar, and buffalo, as well as the elusive leopard, bear, deer, and crocodiles as well as large flocks of migratory and indigenous birds.
 Wake up early, and after some coffee and tea, depart on your first game drive returning in time for breakfast.
 Then, relax and enjoy the facilities at your hotel until it’s time to depart on your afternoon game drive!

 - View the Dutch Fort at Galle, a UNESCO World Heritage Site

-Full Day Itinerary: This morning, return to Colombo.
-Enroute stop in Galle and view Galle Fort.
+Full Day Itinerary: This morning, continue to Galle and view Galle Fort.
 Located in the Bay of Galle on the southwest coast of Sri Lanka, the fort was built first in 1588 by the Portuguese, then extensively fortified by the Dutch during the 17th century from 1649 onwards.
 Walk along the ramparts and the streets of this very pretty colonial town.

-- Check-out from your hotel by 11:00 AM and transfer to the airport for your return flight to the USA.
+- Check-out from your hotel and transfer to the airport for your return flight to the USA.
 Late check-out is included until 9pm.

 - Some flights will depart in the morning, arriving in the USA today